AdobeDocs/app-builder/guides/security_overview.md

 ### Adobe IMS Support for Project Firefly Applications

 Project Firefly [SDK](https://github.com/adobe/aio-sdk) and [CLI](https://github.com/adobe/aio-cli) help developers to [bootstrap applications](../getting_started/setup.md#bootstrapping-an-application) easily from application templates with `aio app init`.
-These includes templates for Runtime web actions, which integrate with the [Adobe Product APIs](https://www.adobe.io/apis.html) that can be extended with Project Firefly.
+These include templates for Runtime web actions, which integrate with the [Adobe Product APIs](https://www.adobe.io/apis.html) that can be extended with Project Firefly.
 Any generated action is initialized with boilerplate code based on Project Firefly [SDK libraries](https://github.com/adobe/aio-sdk).
 Out-of-the box, the following steps are implemented:

 - Validation that an Adobe IMS bearer token has been passed as Authorization header of the request which invoked this action